lance-gg/lance/docs/MyFirstGame.md

 }
 ```

 * **postStepHandleBall**: this method is executed after the ball has moved.
-Check if the ball has hit a wall, or a paddle, and if a player has scored.
+It contains **all the core pong game logic**: it checks if the ball has hit any wall, or any paddle, and decides if a player has scored.

 ```javascript
 postStepHandleBall() {